TrishaChetani/jsonplaceholderAPI/README.md

 ## TestCases

 ### Automated TestCases(Gerkin Definitions are in detail)
-1. POST request to create Employee record.
+1. POST request to create post record.
-2. GET request to view details of all employee
+2. GET request to view details of all post
-3. GET request to view details employee by Id
+3. GET request to view details post by Id
-4. DELETE request to delete employee record
+4. DELETE request to delete post record by Id

 ### POSTMANCollection
 1. POSTMAN collection is attached